Recent Advances in Fully Dynamic Graph Algorithms: Fully Dynamic Graph Algorithms

 Two graphs are isomorphic if there is a bijection between the vertex sets of the graphs that preserves adjacency.
+Given a graph pattern $H$, \emph{induced subgraph counting}, also called \emph{motif counting}, is concerned with the number of subgraphs of $G$ that are isomorphic to $H$, divided by the number of automorphisms of $H$.
+By contrast, non-adjacencies in $H$ need not be preserved in the \emph{non-induced} case.
+For example, the non-induced count for so-called wedges (a path of length two) in a triangle is three, whereas the induced count for the same pattern is zero.
+A query for the induced or non-induced counting problem hence is answered by a single numeric value.
+Observe that induced and non-induced counts coincide if the pattern graph is a clique.

+In the \emph{detection} version of these problems, one is only interested in whether the count is nonzero and upon a query, an algorithm returns a Boolean value.
+In other scenarios, the subgraphs also need to be \emph{enumerated}.
+Here, a query is expected to return a sequence of subgraphs and if running time is considered, the \emph{enumeration delay}, \ie{} the time between the enumeration of a subgraph and its successor in this sequence during answering a query, is of interest.

-Given a graph pattern $H$ (or multiple $H_i$), motif counting counts the subgraphs of $G$ that are isomorphic to $H$ ($H_i$ respectively).
-In the work that is currently available there is a subset of work that focuses on the special case of counting triangles or wedges, i.e., paths of length two, in dynamic networks.
+In the research that is currently available there is a subset of work that focuses on the special case of counting wedges, triangles, as well as various subgraph patterns on four vertices in dynamic networks.
+Unless denoted otherwise, graphs and patterns are undirected in the following, which is the more common setting.

-There is a conditional lower bound of $(\poly, m^{1/2-\eps}, m^{1-\eps})$ even for the most fundamental problem of detecting whether a graph contains a triangle~\cite{henzinger2015unifying}.
-A fully dynamic algorithm with $\bigO(\sqrt{m})$ update time was recently given independently by Kara \etal~\cite{DBLP:conf/icdt/KaraNNOZ19,DBLP:journals/tods/KaraNNOZ20} for counting triangles.
-This result was extended to general $k$-clique counting by Dhulipala \etal~\cite{DBLP:journals/corr/abs-2003-13585}.
-This is currently an active area of research.